Quick Answer

 Exam Tip: Gotchas

 - Form U4 requires disclosure of criminal charges, not just convictions.
-An IAR charged with a felony must disclose it within 10 days, even before trial.
+An IAR charged with a felony must disclose it, even before trial.
+That amendment is due within 30 days, like every other reportable event; there is no shorter deadline for IARs, not even for a disqualifying conviction or regulatory bar.

 - A felony later reduced to a misdemeanor or dismissed must still be reported as originally charged.